conwelllif76756/vehiclefacts/README.md

-The Mercedes 35 hp, introduced in 1901, was one of the earliest examples of a high-performance sports car, winning races and setting records in Europe and the United States.
+The Duesenberg Model J, introduced in 1928, was one of the most luxurious and powerful cars of its time, featuring a massive inline-eight engine and exquisite craftsmanship.